Last Updated on March 8, 2023 by Sam

 The trail is a fair way outside of Ao Nang so you’ll either need to rent a scooter/bike or take a tuk tuk/taxi there.
 The set fare for a tuk tuk/taxi is 1500 for the day, which should include the driver waiting for you and taking you back to Ao Nang.

 Take plenty of water with you and start early to avoid the mid day heat.
 We always prefer to get a bit off the beaten track, and this is one of the best ways to do so in Ao Nang.

 Being somewhat of a tourist hotspot, Ao Nang has a number of resorts, hotels and hostels to suit all budgets.

-Aonang Goodwill Hotel – Located a 15-minute walk away from Ao Nang beach, Aonang Goodwill Hotel is another great budget option.
-Private rooms with air con are available from around 650 baht per night on Agoda.
+Located a 15-minute walk away from Ao Nang beach, Aonang Goodwill Hotel is a great budget option.
+Private rooms with air con are available from around $16 USD (550 baht) per night.

 Aonang Buffet Restaurant – The higher end option in Ao Nang is the Aonang buffet restaurant.
 For 499 baht per person you can indulge in a large variety of Thai and western dishes – perfect if you’ve worked up an appetite after a day at the beach!

 Andamana Beach Club – Escape the crowds of Ao Nang with a trip to the Andamana Beach Club.
 Complete with its own private beach, it’s a great spot to grab a reasonably priced lunch.